 Virtual visitation laws are meant to supplement, not replace, traditional in-person parent-time.
 These laws generally require each parent to:

-- Permit and encourage virtual visits;
+- Permit and encourage virtual visits and make them reasonably available, and

 - Allow uncensored communication with the child.